 \subsection{Experimental settings}

 As explained earlier, we integrate our OGE-Aug with the GraphGPS code base, and thus also follow their experimental settings.
 With only mild hyperparameter search, we achieve SOTA or highly competitive results on all datasets.
-The adopted hyperparameters in our experiments are summarized in \Cref{Table_experiment_settings}.
+The adopted hyperparameters in our experiments presented in the main text are summarized in \Cref{Table_experiment_settings} and \Cref{Table_experiment_settings_2}.

-Here $^\dagger$ for QM9 suggests that experiments on these four targets $U_0, U, G, H$ are conducted using the PyGHO code version without GraphGPS. $^*$ for ZINC means that the transformer is not necessary - actually we can achieve highly competitive results even without global attention.
-When we use transformers, we reduce the PE hidden dimension to 32, PE dimension to 16, and PE \# layers to 3, resulting $505905$ total number of parameters and $14.9h$ total training time, which are both less than the case without transformers.
+The $^\dagger$ for QM9 suggests that experiments on these four targets $U_0, U, G, H$ are conducted using the PyGHO code version without GraphGPS. $^*$ for ZINC means that the transformer is not necessary - actually we can achieve highly competitive results even without global attention.
+When we use transformers, we reduce the PE hidden dimension to 32, PE dimension to 16, and PE \# layers to 3, resulting 505905 total number of parameters and 14.9h total training time, which are both less than the case without transformers.